 Prepared by the GreenpowerUSA Rules Committee

-The GPUSA Rules Committee, made up of nine to eleven volunteers appointed annually by the Board of Directors, is responsible for establishing, modifying, updating and clarifying rules and standards for the construction, inspection, scheduling, organization, operation, and conduct of GPUSA events.
+The GPUSA Rules Committee, made up of thirteen volunteers appointed annually by the Board of Directors, is responsible for establishing, modifying, updating and clarifying rules and standards for the construction, inspection, scheduling, organization, operation, and conduct of GPUSA events.
 To assist in the rules making process, the GPUSA Rules Committee can appoint specialized Advisory Committees to make recommendations to the GPUSA RC based on their research and knowledge of the items.
 Integral to this rule process is the membership.
 Rules development and changes in vehicle specifications are often a result of requests made by you, the member.
 Let’s take a look at how this process works.

 STEP 1 - MEMBER INPUT

 A member, be they a competitor or an official, has a concern (e.g. "My car is not fast enough" or "his/her car is too fast" or "Is this safe to use as bodywork" or "Why are the rules set like this," etc.).
 Thus, a request is made to the GPUSA RC by emailing email@example.com.

 The GPUSA RC members individually review each member's input and recommend a course of action to the committee.
 The committee then reviews the request via STEP 3.